sfigg/commercialization-public/test/assessments/results-for-the-onoff-assessments.md

 </tbody>
 </table>

 **Detailed Sub-metrics**

 When the metric is expanded, a list of shutdown or suspend sub-phases is presented.

-**Note**
+> [!NOTE]
-The durations of the sub-phases do not necessarily add up to the overall duration.
+> The durations of the sub-phases do not necessarily add up to the overall duration.

 **Typical Influencing Factors**